• Skip to primary navigation

 • If you want, you can add the nuts to a food processor to chop them into smaller pieces.

-• Keep an eye on this while they it is baking as the keto granola can go from perfectly cooked to burnt really quickly.
+• Keep an eye on this while it is baking as the keto granola can go from perfectly cooked to burned really quickly.

 Sugar free granola storage instructions